simonlotzkar/autoblocks/README.md

           - roll character initiative
       - edit character hitpoints
       - change character group
-      - delete character from play
+      - delete character from encounter
-  - select group in play and do the following:
+  - select group in encounter and do the following:
     - display characters in group by all stats
     - enter roll menu for group and do the following:
       - roll group action